Akshayvh94/TFSDemogenerator/README.md

 1. Select the physical path of the folder where you extracted zip file

-1. Provide the Port number
+1. Provide the Port number.
+If port 80 is already in use, provide different port number.

 1. Click Ok and Browse your site.